mattyowl/RSSMOSPipeline/README.md

 ## Software needed

-The pipeline is written in pure python (2.7.x / 3.x).
+The pipeline is written in pure python (only 3.x is supported now).
 It needs the following modules to be installed:

 * numpy (tested on 1.14.1)
 * scipy (tested on 0.17.0)